Accessibility at Circa

 Do you have any events that are audio described?

-- Circa held an audio described performance of Four Flat Whites in Italy by Roger Hall in 2011 and All My Sons by Arthur Miller in 2012.
-We would like to hold more in the future, and will update our website accordingly when the next is planned.
+- Circa held an audio described performance of Four Flat Whites in Italy by Roger Hall in 2011, All My Sons by Arthur Miller in 2012 and Mother Goose by Michele Amas in 2013.
+We are currently planning for an audio described performance in 2014, and will update our website accordingly when it is planned.

 Do you provide NZSL interpreted performances?

-- Circa offered an NZSL interpreted performance of Tribes by Nina Raine in 2013.
+- Circa offered an NZSL interpreted performance of Tribes by Nina Raine in 2013 and Kings of the Gym by Dave Armstrong in 2014.
 We would like to hold more in the future, and will update our website accordingly when the next is planned.

 Do you have a hearing loop or infra-red system?